Documentation

 Real-Time Adjustments

 All adjustments work during interactive mode.
 Mouse Wheel can be replaced with two-finger trackpad scroll.
+When no geometry is under the cursor, lights, flags, and reflectors place at the cursor position along the view ray instead of failing.

 Positioning Modes